seanbrar/gemini-batch-prediction/docs/telemetry.md

     tele.gauge("token_efficiency", 0.92)
 ```

+Success check:

+- Expect INFO log lines containing `telemetry.timing` and `telemetry.metric` with your scopes and metadata.
+- Programmatic check: `assert tele.is_enabled` and wrap a dummy scope to ensure your reporter receives events.

 Notes:

 - Prefer sending telemetry to a production backend (e.g., Prometheus, OpenTelemetry collector) rather than relying on a custom in-process reporter.